Derrick Miller: Sentence reduction and parole

 In June 2017, Texas Republican U.S. Representative Brian Babin asked President Donald Trump in a letter to order a review of Miller's case and the cases of other veterans who fought in Afghanistan and Iraq who were imprisoned for battlefield crimes.
 Miller also received support from Maryland Democratic US Representative Elijah Cummings.
 In April 2018 Texas Republican U.S. Representative Louie Gohmert testified at a hearing, supporting Miller.

-In July 2018, after a clemency hearing the Army Clemency and Parole Board reduced Miller's sentence to 20 years.
+After a clemency hearing in July 2018, the Army Clemency and Parole Board reduced Miller's sentence to 20 years.
 That made him eligible for parole.
 Retired Marine Lieutenant Colonel David "Bull" Gurfein, who served in Afghanistan and both Gulf Wars and is the CEO of United American Patriots, a nonprofit organization that lobbies for service members accused of battle crimes in war zones, said: "He's a super individual.
 He made the right decision, he followed the rules of engagement....
 Anyone who looks into the details of the case will see an injustice has been done."

 After being incarcerated for eight years, subsequent to a parole hearing Miller was granted parole and was released on May 20, 2019.

 Miller is now the Executive Director of the Justice for Warriors Caucus and Military Adviser to Rep. Louie Gohmert.